Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Introduction

 \section{Introduction}

-Recent years have witnessed an increasing number of videos with the popularity of appealing video websites and mobile apps (\textit{e.g.}, YouTube, TikTok).
+Recent years we have witnessed an increasing number of videos with the popularity of appealing video websites and mobile apps (\textit{e.g.}, YouTube, TikTok).
 As the rapid development of smartphone cameras, device storage, and 5G networks, high-quality video creation, and diverse content sharing like travel, sports, and music become a new fashion.
-Therefore, the capability of video analytic and joint high-level understanding with language plays a key role in many video applications, such as video search~\cite{bain2021frozen, patrick2021supportset}, video recommendation~\cite{TaoVideoRec_MM12}, and video editing \cite{xia2021tedigan, patashnik2021styleclip}.
-To facilitate video understanding, we study joint video and language (VL) pre-training, which is a new paradigm in both natural language processing \cite{Devlin2018} and computer vision \cite{xu2021videoclip, chen2020uniter, huang2021seeing}.
+Therefore, the capability of video analytic and joint high-level understanding with language play a key role in many video tasks, such as video search~\cite{bain2021frozen, patrick2021supportset}, video recommendation~\cite{TaoVideoRec_MM12}, and video editing \cite{xia2021tedigan, patashnik2021styleclip}.
+To facilitate video understanding, we study joint video and language (VL) pre-training, which is a new paradigm in both natural language processing \cite{Devlin2018} and computer vision \cite{xu2021videoclip,huang2021seeing}.

-Existing video-language understanding models are highly limited in the scale and scope of video-language datasets.
-Early datasets (\textit{e.g.}, MSR-VTT \cite{xu2016msr}, DiDeMo \cite{anne2017localizing}, EPIC-KITCHENS \cite{damen2018scaling}) consist of videos and textual descriptions that are manually annotated by humans.
+Existing video-language understanding models are highly limited in either scale or scope of video-language datasets.
+Early datasets (\textit{e.g.}, MSR-VTT \cite{xu2016msr}, DiDeMo \cite{anne2017localizing}) consist of videos and descriptions that are manually annotated by humans.
 The heavy and expensive annotation cost limits the scale of data.
 Moreover, datasets with only descriptive sentences are limited in complexity and variability that largely hinders generalization power.
 Recently, several datasets \cite{bain2021frozen,miech2019howto100m} are proposed by transcriptions along with videos using ASR (automatic speech recognition), so that the data scale can be greatly enlarged.
-One of the most representative works is HowTo100M \cite{miech2019howto100m} that consists of million-scale instructional videos.
+One most representative work is HowTo100M \cite{miech2019howto100m} which consists of million-scale instructional videos.
 However, there are still large gaps between these video datasets and real-scenario videos in terms of video quality and semantic diversity.